What Percent Of Customers Leave Reviews

 Industry differences come from the purchase cycle, emotional intensity, and review effort:

-• Low-effort, repeat purchases (e.g., consumables) produce higher review rates when reviews are easy to submit and quick to write.
+• Low-effort, repeat purchases (e.g., consumables) produce higher review rates when reviews are easy to submit.

-• High-consideration purchases (furniture, electronics) can drive customers to leave longer, richer reviews but often require stronger nudges and visual UGC.
+• High-consideration purchases (furniture, electronics) often require stronger nudges and visual UGC.

-• Services and B2B often see higher review rates because reviews are part of professional reputation and customers are motivated to share outcomes.
+• Services and B2B often see higher review rates because results are tied to professional outcomes.

 Platform Differences

-• Third-party review platforms (search listings, marketplaces) capture huge volume and reach, but conversion for site-level SEO and sales depends on making those third-party reviews visible on your product pages.
+• Third-party review platforms capture huge volume, but conversion for site-level sales depends on making those reviews visible on your product pages.

-• Native on-site reviews convert better for product pages and SEO when combined with structured data and fresh content.
+• Native on-site reviews convert better for product pages and SEO when combined with structured data.

 • Social reviews with images and videos drive higher purchase intent than text-only reviews.